catseye/The-Dossier/article/Perspective on Text Adventures.md

 closely related.
 And one of the ways I could try to describe locationness is to say that a place has locationness if it would make a good location in a text adventure.

+### Footnotes

+##### Footnote 1

+Compare and contrast Gregory Yob getting fed up with the omnipresence of the Cartesian grid in seek-and-locate computer games, and designing Hunt the Wumpus to break out of that pattern.

 [Zork I]: Classic%20Text%20Adventures.md#zork-i
 [African Adventure: In Search of Dr. Livingston]: Text%20Adventures%20of%20Note.md#african-adventure-in-search-of-dr-livingston